FrancoLinares/CV/README.md

 > Resume adaptable
 > <br />
 > <br />
-> Feel freee to adapt it to your career
+> Feel free to adapt it to your career

 ---